flutterdata/flutterdata.github.io/content/docs/repositories.md

 {{< /notice >}}

+### background

+Default `false`.
+Calling a finder with `background = true` will make it return immediately with the current value in local storage while triggering a remote request in the background.
+This is typically useful when using this primitive in certain adapter customizations.

 ### params

 Include query parameters (of type `Map<String, dynamic>`, in this case used for pagination and resource inclusion):